Mock the Week

-Mock the Week is a British topical satirical celebrity panel show, created by Dan Patterson and Mark Leveson.
+Mock the Week is a topical satirical celebrity panel show, created by Dan Patterson and Mark Leveson.
 It was produced by Angst Productions for BBC Two, and was broadcast from 5 June 2005 to 4 November 2022.
-The programme was presented by Dara Ó Briain and featured regular appearances by comedian Hugh Dennis, as well as guest appearances by a variety of stand-up comedians, some of whom had regular appearances in several series.
+Presenter Dara Ó Briain and panellist Hugh Dennis appeared in every episode, with a variety of other stand-up comedians being regular, frequent, occasional or one-off guest panellists during the show's history.

 The format of the programme saw six comedians divided into two teams and performing on a faux game show, in which the quiz aspect of answering questions relating to major and regional news items, all taken from the week before each episode's filming, is sidelined to focus on satirical, topical discussions on news items, stand-up routines, and the use of improvisational comedy.
-Every series also included a compilation episode featuring notable scenes, out-takes and additional footage cut out after filming, with repeats of episodes being frequently shown on the channel Dave, with high viewing figures.
+Every series also included a compilation episode featuring notable scenes, out-takes and additional footage cut out after filming, with repeats of episodes being frequently shown on the channel U&Dave, with high viewing figures.

+As of 2024, an American version of the series is in development for Amazon Prime Video.
+In October 2025, it was announced that the series would return in 2026 on TLC.